OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 #### Link to Tightly Coupled Data
 There are numerous ways the related data resource may be captured in a service metadata record (e.g. operatesOn, operatedDataset, or even a sibling MD_DataIdentification package.
 The choice of coupledResource is made for the following reasons.
 ISO 19115-1 recommends coupledResource as minimum metadata required for the discovery of service resources.
 The options operatesOn, SV_CoupledResource.resource and a sibling identificationInfo/MD_DataIdentification all require a MD_Identifier package.
 This would create metadata records that identify more than one resource.
 ICSM guidance is that such a situation be avoided as it could confuse other catalogues that expect a one-to-one relationship between metadata resources and resources.
-It has been resolved that it will be best practice to use `CoupledResource>ReourceReference>onlineResource>Linkage` to hold linkage to metadata for tightly coupled resources.
+It has been resolved that it will be best practice to use `CoupledResource>ResourceReference>onlineResource>Linkage` to hold linkage to metadata for tightly coupled resources.

 ## Metadata required for the discovery of service resources